 How does the match work?

 The Employer Innovation Fund provides a state match for regional investments of private dollars.
 What this means is that the fund is intended to serve as a match for money raised privately as part of the application process.
 Applicants can request approval for an amount up to the amount of money they have secured for the project.
 The private funds must be expensed first, matching state dollars may be drawn down on a reimbursement basis.
+Applicants need to plan to expend all private funds first.
 If more funds are requested than are available, funds will be awarded proportionately to eligible proposals to provide the greatest amount of support across all eligible applicants.

 - What are allowable expenses?